 Members of the York University delegation to COP25 on Madrid will be reporting back to the community on January 14th, 2020 (details left).
 I've been teaching undergraduate and graduate students about the greenhouse effect, global warming and climate change since 1992, when I taught my first applied plant ecology course at York University.
 I couldn't […]

 When I realized that the first of my six catch-up 2019 blog posts was really long, I split it into three posts!
-Some thoughts about my past decade in academia: 2000-19 In 2010, I was three and half years into what would become a seven-year, four-term stint as director of the pan-university Institute for Research […]
+Some thoughts about my past thirty years as a professor: 1990 to now As I juggled my family with research, teaching and administrative duties during the 1990s, I realized that my kind of […]